vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.17.2 =
+* Fixed: Hide this gateway if there are no subscription products in the cart.

 = 1.17.1 =
 * Fixed: Added the new version of an admin JS file that controls the logic for capturing a payment.
 This fixes payment captures.